liubivi/Sound_Splitter/README.md

 Sound_Splitter_to_tracks.exe - converts a multi-track video or audio file into several mp3 files, each of them containing a single audio track.
 The quality of the records is not degraded in this step: the bit-rate and the frequency of the record remains the same as in the original track.
 It means that the tool can be also used for the easy conversion of video/audio files to mp3 without any quality loss.

+Python source code

+sound_splitter.py - the Python source code for splitting a large audio/vieo file to smaller wav files sound_splitter_to_tracks.py - the Python source code for splitting a multi-channel audio/video file to several files with a single channel

 Usage

 Always make a secure copy of the original file before doing any operations with Sound Splitter.